openshift/origin-server/routing-daemon/README.md

 -------------------

-Edit `/etc/openshift/routing-daemon.conf` to set the appropriate values for `BIGIP_HOST`, `BIGIP_USERNAME`, `BIGIP_PASSWORD`, `BIGIP_MONITOR`,
+Edit `/etc/openshift/routing-daemon.conf` to set the appropriate values for `BIGIP_HOST`, `BIGIP_USERNAME`, `BIGIP_PASSWORD`, `BIGIP_SSHKEY`,
-`BIGIP_SSHKEY`, `VIRTUAL_SERVER`, and `VIRTUAL_HTTPS_SERVER` to match your F5
+`BIGIP_DEVICE_GROUP`, `VIRTUAL_SERVER`, and `VIRTUAL_HTTPS_SERVER` to match your
-BIG-IP LTM configuration.
+F5 BIG-IP LTM configuration.

 F5 BIG-IP LTM must be configured with two virtual servers, one for HTTP traffic and one for HTTPS traffic.
 Each virtual server needs to be assigned at least one VIP.
+It is not necessary that each virtual server have a unique VIP; the HTTP virtual server and the HTTPS virtual servers may share a VIP.
+Once the LTM virtual servers have been created, update `VIRTUAL_SERVER` and `VIRTUAL_HTTPS_SERVER` in `/etc/openshift/routing-daemon.conf` to match the names you have used.

 A default client-ssl profile must also be configured as the default SNI client-ssl profile.
 Although the naming of the default client-ssl profile is unimportant, it does need to be added to the HTTPS virtual server.

+The LTM "admin" user's 'Terminal Access' must be set to 'Advanced shell' so that remote shell commands may be executed.
+Additionally, for the remote key management commands to execute, the `BIGIP_SSHKEY` public key must be added to the "admin" user's `.ssh/authorized_keys` file.

+If you configure F5 BIG-IP LTM with a device group, use the `BIGIP_DEVICE_GROUP` to specify the name of this device group.
+If this setting is specified, the daemon will synchronize the device group at the interval specified by the `UPDATE_INTERVAL` interval, or the default value of 5 if `UPDATE_INTERVAL` is left unset.

+On initialization, the daemon will create a local-traffic policy named "openshift_application_aliases" and add it to the HTTP and HTTP virtual servers if such a policy does not already exist.

-The LTM admin user's 'Terminal Access' must be set to 'Advanced shell' so that remote bash commands may be executed.
-Additionally, for the remote key management commands to execute, the `BIGIP_SSHKEY` public key must be added to the LTM admin's `.ssh/authorized_keys` file.
-The daemon will automatically create pools and associated local-traffic policy rules, add these profiles to the virtual servers, add members to the pools, delete members from the pools, and delete empty pools and unused policy rules when appropriate.
-Once the LTM virtual servers have been created, update `VIRTUAL_SERVER` and `VIRTUAL_HTTPS_SERVER` in `/etc/openshift/routing-daemon.conf` to match the names you've used.
-The daemon will name the pools after applications following the template "/Common/ose-#{app_name}-#{namespace}" and create policy rules to forward requests to pools comprising the gears of the named application.
+As it runs, the daemon will automatically create pools and associated policy rules for applications, add and manage policy rules and SSL certificates and keys for aliases, add members to the pools, delete members from the pools, and delete empty pools and unused policy rules when appropriate.
+The daemon will create the pools in the "/Common" partition; see "Pool and Route Names" below regarding pool names.
+The daemon will also create rules in the "openshift_application_aliases" policy to forward requests to pools comprising the proxy gears of the respective applications based on the "Host:" header of incoming HTTP requests.

 Using LBaaS
 -----------